shinning0821/shinning0821.github.io/_pages/about.md

 # 🔥 News
 - *2025.05*: &nbsp;🎉🎉 Our paper "ReSurgSAM2: Referring Segment Anything in Surgical Video via Credible Long-term Tracking" has been early accepted by MICCAI 2025 (top 9%).
 - *2025.04*: &nbsp;🎉🎉 Our paper "The Four Color Theorem for Cell Instance Segmentation" has been accepted by ICML 2025.
+- *2025.03*: &nbsp;🎉🎉 Our paper "Seine: Structure encoding and interaction network for nuclei instance segmentation" has been accepted by IEEE JBHI.
+- *2025.02*: &nbsp;🎉🎉 Our paper "Medical sam adapter: Adapting segment anything model for medical image segmentation" has been accepted by MedIA.

 # 📝 Publications